Bristol Beacon: Rock

-Colston Hall has been a popular venue for many rock and pop music acts since the 1960s.
-The Beatles first performed at the hall on 15 March 1963 as part of a package tour with Chris Montez and Tommy Roe.
+The hall has been a popular venue for many rock and pop music acts since the 1960s.
+The Beatles first performed at Colston Hall on 15 March 1963 as part of a package tour with Chris Montez and Tommy Roe.
 The group returned there to play the last gig of a British tour on 10 November 1964, where four fans managed to sneak backstage and tip flour over their heads.
-Jimi Hendrix played twice at the hall during 1967.
+The Rolling Stones performed at Colston Hall with Ike & Tina Turner and The Yardbirds on 7 October 1966.

 From the late 1960s onwards, Colston Hall became one of the major rock music venues in the country.
-The Rolling Stones, David Bowie, Elton John, Queen, Thin Lizzy, Roxy Music, Iron Maiden, Bob Marley and Lou Reed all performed there.
+Jimi Hendrix played twice at the hall in 1967.David Bowie, Elton John, Queen, Thin Lizzy, Roxy Music, Iron Maiden, Bob Marley and Lou Reed all performed there.
+Bob Dylan performed there on 10 May 1966, the last month of his controversial world tour.
 The Who first played Colston Hall on 10 November 1968, part-way through recording Tommy, with support from Free, and returned on 7 March 1970.
 Led Zeppelin played at Colston Hall in June 1969, part-way through recording Led Zeppelin II.
 Pink Floyd gave one of the first live performances of The Dark Side of the Moon at Colston Hall on 5 February 1972, over a year before the album was released.

 Queen headlined Colston Hall three times, firstly on Tuesday 12 November 1974 as part of the Sheer Heart Attack Tour, returning on 17 and 18 November 1975 as part of the A Night At The Opera Tour.
 Subsequent tours would see them play at the Bristol Hippodrome.

 Comedy

-In addition to rock and pop artists, the Hall regularly hosts comedians (including multiple-date sell-out runs by Billy Connolly and Bristol-born Stephen Merchant).
+In addition to rock and pop artists, the hall regularly hosts comedians (including multiple-date sell-out runs by Billy Connolly and Bristol-born Stephen Merchant).
 An annual silent comedy festival takes place there.